Captain Ahab: Concept and creation

 According to Melville biographer Leon Howard, "Ahab is a Shakespearean tragic hero, created according to the Coleridgean formula."
 The creation of Ahab, who apparently does not derive from any captain Melville sailed under, was heavily influenced by the observation in Samuel Taylor Coleridge's lecture on Hamlet that "one of Shakespeare's modes of creating characters is to conceive any one intellectual or moral faculty in morbid excess, and then to place himself ... thus mutilated or diseased, under given circumstances."
 Whenever Moby-Dicks narrator comments on Captain Ahab as an artistic creation, the language of Coleridge's lecture appears: "at all detract from him, dramatically regarded, if either by birth or other circumstances, he have what seems a half-wilful over-ruling morbidness at the bottom of his nature."
 All men "tragically great," Ishmael says, "are made so through a certain morbidness."
 All mortal greatness "is but disease."

 Ahab's speech combines Quaker archaism with Shakespeare's idiom to serve as "a homegrown analogue to blank verse."

-It has been speculated that Ahab may be based on Captain Charles Wilkes who commanded the United States exploring expedition.
-He was noted for being particularly cruel to his men, and the Expedition is mentioned a few times throughout the book.
+It has been speculated that Ahab may be based on Captain Charles Wilkes who commanded the United States Exploring Expedition.
+He was noted for being particularly cruel to his men; moreover, the Expedition is mentioned a few times throughout Moby-Dick.

 Ahab's death seems to be based on an actual event.
 On May 18, 1843, Melville was aboard The Star, which sailed for Honolulu.
 Aboard were two sailors from the ship Nantucket, who could have told him that they had seen their second mate "taken out of a whaleboat by a foul line and drowned, as is Captain Ahab of Moby-Dick."